jsdoc2md/ddata/README.md

 <a name="module_ddata"></a>
 #ddata
-Ddata is a collection of handlebars helpers for working with doc-data
+Ddata is a collection of handlebars helpers for working with the output of jsdoc-parse

 **Example**
 ```js